-Starring Nashville-based cosmic roots band Coyote Motel, it’s a music and performance movie, but i t’s also a cultural history, a memoir, and a psychedelic experience.
+Starring Nashville-based cosmic roots band Coyote Motel, it’s a music and performance movie, but it’s also a cultural history, a memoir, and a psychedelic experience.
 In 10 songs and stories, The River explores the lives, lore, and locales along three great rivers of the American South—the Mississippi, the Cumberland, and the Tallahatchie.

 The film has already been selected for multiple festivals, and has won awards for Best Experimental Film and Best Original Soundtrack.
 The soundtrack recording was released on March 19, 2024 when the movie has its hometown premiere at Nashville, Tennessee’s historic Belcourt Theatre.